-This menu entry is gray unless you have a multiplier module for the contest.
+As of WriteLog version 12.68, there is no menu entry for this feature.
+It remains available only if you program a Keyboard Shortcut to access it.
 Turning Automatic Off is desirable after you have submitted your log entry and don't want to recalculate the multipliers when you subsequently load the file again.